Harium/keel/README.md

 - probably slower

 ### Main Goal:
-The main goal is port widely known algorithms to Java and create a tool to help programmers to work with image processing/computer vision.
-If you are looking for an ultrafast library, try [OpenCV](http://opencv.org/) instead.
+The main goal is port widely known algorithms to Java and create a tool to help Java programmers to work with image processing/computer vision.

 ### Related Projects: